 To upgrade the router's firmware, follow these instructions below:

-- Step 1: Download a more recent firmware upgrade file from the TP-LINK website (www.tp-link.com). - Step 2: Type the path and file name of the update file into the "New Firmware Location" field.
-Or click the Browse button to locate the update file. - Step 3: Click the UPGRADE button.
+Step 1: Type the path and file name of the update file into the "New Firmware Location" field.
+Or click the Browse button to locate the update file.

+Step 2: Click the UPGRADE button.